Kathy Webb: Community service and awards

-Personal
+Personal life

 A lesbian, Webb was the first openly gay person to serve in the Arkansas General Assembly.
-She resides in Little Rock where she is Executive Director of the Arkansas Hunger Relief Alliance.
+She resides in Little Rock where she is executive director of the Arkansas Hunger Relief Alliance.
 Webb is a 25-year veteran of the hospitality industry, most recently as co-owner of Lilly's Dim Sum, Then Some.
 She is a member of the First United Methodist Church.
 The acclaimed singer-songwriter Lucinda Williams is her cousin.